 Other than the LED options, the master is arranged the same as most other MB projects.
 Please refer to the pdf files for the wiring.
-If the master incorporates the large LED display, refer to the slave unit LED schematic.
+If the master incorporates the large LED display no additional logic board is required, just refer to the slave unit LED schematic.

-Core connections are here DOUT pins are here DIN pins are here An explanation of the menu/display is here
+Core connections are here

+DOUT pins are here

+DIN pins are here

+An explanation of the menu/display is here